Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-eql2vql/_index.md

 ## Real time detections

-Velociraptor's hunting capabilities make it a breeze for actively searching for signed of past compromize on endpoints.
+Velociraptor's hunting capabilities make it a breeze for actively searching for signed of past compromise on endpoints.
 However what about real time alerting?
 It would be nice to receive immediate notification when a detection rule is triggered.